 Our original plan was to take a photo of only one "green man" in each country.
 But as we started to look around we noticed that in many countries they have more than one version of symbol in the lights in the pedestrian crossings.
 We have

 decided to publish every different version we find because we think that is what makes a collection like this interesting.

 We have up until now uploaded photos from 29 countries, two so called special administrative regions (Hong Kong and Macau) and one British Oversees Territory (Gibraltar).
 We have listed photos of the traffic lights in alphabetical order of the country/region/territory they are in.
 We have no intention of quitting travelling so when we visit more countries we will take more photos of traffic lights and add those photos.
-The latest additions, Helsinki in Finland and Mexico City and Santiago de Queretaro in Mexico, were made in January in 2019.
+The latest addition, Malawi, was made in May 2019.
 It's a slow process but if you return every now and then you will hopefully notice that photos from more countries have been added.

 Some traffic lights are a bit special and we could mention those here in the text.

 The "green man" at the pedestrian crossings in Guatemala City in Guatemala was shifting shape so it actually looked like he was walking.
 We have added a video of that

 They had done the same thing with the lights at the pedestrian crossings in Havana in Cuba.
 We have added

 The same thing could be seen in Nairobi, Kenya.
 Here is a video of that one too

 I Zanzibar City in Tanzania the light was also shifting to produce the illusion of a walking man.
 We don't have any movie showing that but we have uploaded a composite photo with the two different shapes that were shifting.